BSc (Hons) Liverpool 1992

 MRC Career Development Award (2003-2008)

 Exposure to sunlight, immune cell attack and aerobic metabolism generate highly toxic chemicals known as 'reactive oxygen species (ROS)'.
 These ROS, such as peroxide, cause cell damage (oxidative stress) that has been implicated in the initiation and development of many diseases, including cancer, heart disease and diabetes.
 Increased oxidative damage is also associated with ageing.
 We are interested in understanding the molecular mechanisms by which eukaryotic cells sense and respond to ROS, for example, to signal an increase in the production of protective proteins.
 We use the fission yeast Schizosaccharomyces pombe and the nematode worm Caenorhabditis elegans as genetically amenable model eukaryotes in which to study these ROS-sensing and signalling mechanisms.
 In multicellular organisms, in addition to causing oxidative stress, ROS are also generated and employed as signalling molecules to regulate various biological processes.
 The simplicity, ease of genetic manipulation and analysis, as well as the wide-range of post-genomic resources available, render C. elegans an ideal multicellular organism in which to identify cell-type specific roles for ROS-signalling mechanisms in development and ageing.
+We also use both experimental and computational approaches to examine how ROS-sensing mechanisms identified in yeast and worms are conserved in human cells.

 Former lab members and what-they-did-next:

-Our research has been funded by the MRC, BBSRC, Research Councils UK and Cancer Research UK.
+We have received funding from the MRC, BBSRC, Research Councils UK and Cancer Research UK.

 *BBSRC-funded PhD studentship available*